 Now, though, the problem is more severe.
 Even during the lockdown due to the pandemic, the construction industry was deemed essential.
 Demand for cement and other construction materials increased, and cement plants kept their kilns going.
 Normally plants schedule an annual shutdown for maintenance.
 However, some plants postponed maintenance, with the result that the kiln linings started to fail.
 Refractory tiles come from China, and delays in production and shipping mean the cement plants can’t repair their kilns.
 With a reduced production capacity, cement plants can’t keep up with demand.
 Instead, concrete producers receive reduced allocations, limiting their capacity to supply concrete.

-Even though vetting the qualifications of the testing lab and going through NRMCA’s preconstruction checklist may seem expensive, it’s cheap at the price.
+Even though vetting the qualifications of the testing lab via an independent agency such as CCRL and going through NRMCA’s preconstruction checklist may seem expensive, it’s cheap at the price.
 The cost of bad testing is much higher.